Mrxia/some-stars/README.md

 *   [DIYgod/RSSHub](https://github.com/DIYgod/RSSHub) - 🧡 Everything is RSSible

+*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere

 *   [clash-verge-rev/clash-verge-rev](https://github.com/clash-verge-rev/clash-verge-rev) - A modern GUI client based on Tauri, designed to run in Windows, macOS and Linux for tailored proxy experience

 ## Go